actions/actions-runner-controller/README.md

 **Limitations**

+* For autoscaling the `RunnerSet` kind only supports webhook driven scaling and only the `workflow_job` event.
-A known down-side of relying on `StatefulSet` is that it misses a support for `maxUnavailable`.
+* A known down-side of relying on `StatefulSet` is that it misses a support for `maxUnavailable`.
 A `StatefulSet` basically works like `maxUnavailable: 1` in `Deployment`, which means that it can take down only one pod concurrently while doing a rolling-update of pods.
 Kubernetes 1.22 doesn't support customizing it yet so probably it takes more releases to arrive.
 See https://github.com/kubernetes/kubernetes/issues/68397 for more information.

 ### Ephemeral Runners